AllenNeuralDynamics/aind-data-access-api/docs/source/ExamplesDocDBRestApi.rst

 2. **Query DocDB**: Filter for the records you want to update.
 3. **Update DocDB**: Use ``upsert_one_docdb_record`` or ``upsert_list_of_docdb_records`` to update the records.

+Please note that records are read and written as dictionaries from DocDB (not Pydantic models).
-For example, to update the "rig" and "session" metadata of a record in DocDB:
+For example, to update the "instrument" and "session" metadata of a record in DocDB:

 .. code:: python